HAVE YOU BEEN CHARGED WITH A CRIME AND HAVE NO OR LIMITED PRIOR CRIMINAL RECORD?

 The agreement is called a Deferred Judgment Agreement.
 It will require that the you appear before a judge and enter a guilty or no contest plea to at least one of your misdemeanor charges.

-After the judge approves your agreement, the 12-month supervision program will begin.
+After the judge approves your agreement, the supervision period will begin.
 It is important to complete all of your requirements and responsibilities under the agreement to avoid revocation.
 Revocation occurs when you fail to live up to your end of the bargain.

-Successfully completion of the program results in your charge(s) being dismissed with no conviction on your record.
+Successfully completion of the program may result in your charge(s) being dismissed with no conviction on your record.

-If you are revoked, you will appear before a judge and be sentenced on the charge.
+If you are revoked, you will appear before a judge and be sentenced on the charge(s).